ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 unverified blocks which are waiting for the full context needed to verify them to become available.

-`ChainState` is defined by the following structure and API:
+`ChainSet` is defined by the following structure and API:

 ```rust
 struct ChainSet {